quality-liquid/cupid_code/Documentation/Design/Requirements/tyson-requirements-add.md

 1. As a Dater, I want to see my Cupid Cash balance easily so I do not end up running out at a bad time.
-2. As a Dater, I want to get location specific help with planning a date so I can have an easier experience plannning out a good date.
+2. As a Dater, I want to get location specific help with planning a date so I can have an easier experience planning out a good date.
 3. As a Dater, I want to schedule payments into my Cupid Cash account so I never run out of funds to plan good dates.
-4. As a Dater, I want to recieve messages from my AI companion on how I am doing throughout the date so I can overcome my social awkwardness.
+4. As a Dater, I want to receive messages from my AI companion on how I am doing throughout the date so I can overcome my social awkwardness.
-5. As a Dater, I want the AI to recognize when the data is going well and not be messaging me so I am not distracted.
+5. As a Dater, I want the AI to recognize when the date is going well and not be messaging me so I am not distracted.
 6. As a Dater, I want to see when a Cupid has picked up my work request so I can relax knowing it is getting done.
-7. As a Dater, I want to be able to get funds out of my Cupid Balance, so I do not end up in financial trouble if I accidently send too much money to my Cupid account.
+7. As a Dater, I want to be able to get funds out of my Cupid Balance, so I do not end up in financial trouble if I accidentally send too much money to my Cupid account.
 8. As a Dater, I want to have an interactive UI, so I know that actions I perform were successful and I do not worry that my work did not save.